Consulate General of Russia, San Francisco: Soviet Union

 On November 16, 1933, the Roosevelt-Litvinov Agreement was signed in which both sides said they were prepared to negotiate a consular convention.
 This led to the first consulate of the Soviet Union in San Francisco being opened on 2563 Divisadero Street in April 1934, with Moses Grigorievich Galkovich as consul from 1934 to 1937.
-At the outbreak of World War II, the consulate quietly funded isolationist groups such as American Peace Committee, which were committed to keeping America out the war and attempting to block aid to Britain.

 Charlie Chaplin (far left) at a Russian War Relief event on May 18, 1942, signing an appeal to US President Franklin D. Roosevelt requesting the opening of the Second Front.
 Soviet Consul Jacob Lamokin is third from left, and actor John Garfield is on the far right.

 During World War II, Jacob M. Lomakin was the consul from February 1942 until 1944.
 He was active in the Lend-Lease program, and at events for raising funds to aid the Red Army.
 Some of the funding came from coalition anti-fascist organizations, such as the nonpartisan Red Cross Society, the American Russian Institute, and the Russian War Relief.
 Together with progressive cultural figures, and military and governmental officials of the United States, Lomakin advocated the opening of the Second Front in order to relieve military pressure on the Soviet Union.

 On August 19, 1948, the US State Department requested that Jacob Lomakin - who was now consulate general in New York - be recalled by the Soviets due to his connection with the Kasenkina case.
 The Soviets responded by closing their New York and San Francisco consulates on August 25, 1948, and on the basis of reciprocity, the Soviets ordered the US consulate in Vladivostok closed and plans for the Leningrad consulate were shelved.

 On June 1, 1964, in Moscow the Soviet Union and United States signed a consular convention, allowing for both countries to open consulates outside their national capitals.
 The Soviets were believed to be considering New York, San Francisco, and Chicago, while the United States was considering Leningrad and Odessa.
 The consular convention was ratified on June 13, 1968, by Lyndon B. Johnson, and came into force on July 13, 1968.

 In 1971 Alexander Ivanovich Zinchuk became the de facto consul for USSR.
 Consular relations between the USSR and the US were restored only after 24 years in 1972 during the extensive dialogue between the Soviet Union and United States that year.
 On June 23, 1973, the consulate moved into its current location, a six-story former apartment building at 2790 Green Street.
 Zinchuk became the official consul for the USSR in San Francisco.